The best swimwear labels to shop in Australia and New Zealand

-WORDS BY AMY FOCIC
+WORDS BY FASHION JOURNAL

 In Australia, it’s always beach weather somewhere.
-Whether you’re diving into the closest ocean or travelling for the ultimate vacation, there’s always an excuse to strip down to your cossies (or swimmers, bathers or togs).
+Whether you’re diving into the closest pool or travelling for the ultimate vacation, there’s always an excuse to strip down to your cossies (or swimmers, bathers or togs).

 Discover more local designers in our Fashion section.